What Does an Accountant Do?

 However, the kind of leadership skills accountants need has changed over the past two decades.

-5. Seek sector-specific experience
+5. Seek experience in a certain industry

 If they are recruiting in FMCG [fast-moving consumer goods, such as soft drinks and toiletries], then the company would seek individuals who have worked in that industry.